Ayanda-D/rabbitmq-message-persister/README.md

 # RabbitMQ Message Persister Plugin

-This plugin persists messages by filling the `delivery_mode` property of a message as it enters RabbitMQ with the protocol defined value of `2`, regardless of the what value was set/defined by the publishing client application.
-If enabled, this allows all RabbitMQ ingress messages to be marked as persistent on publish entry.
+This plugin persists messages by filling the `delivery_mode` property of a message as it enters RabbitMQ with the AMQP 0-9-1 protocol defined setting of `2`, regardless of the what value was set/defined by the publishing client application.
+If enabled, it allows all RabbitMQ ingress messages to be marked as persistent on publish entry.

+**NOTE:** The plugin assumes queues to which messages are destined to were declared as **durable**, along with **durable exchanges** if **full message** persistence is the desired outcome.

 ## Supported RabbitMQ Versions